DEVANRAMU/LogisTech_DEVAN/README.md

 Checkbox 1 Implementation (Video File Name) : Has only the binary search part of the project implemented.

-3 checkboxes implementation (Video File Name) : Has the binary search , queue implementation and also the fragile constraints of the containers to be loaded.
+3 checkboxes implementation (Video File Name) : Has the binary search , queue implementation along with backtracking and also the fragile constraints of the containers to be loaded.

 All 5 Checkboxex (Video File Name) : Has the entire 5 evaluation checkboxes been validated.